VamKon/AzureNotes/DevOps.md

 ## Others
 ### Azure Automation
 * You can store Azure Automation Runbooks in Source Control.
 GitHub, Azure Repos are supported.
+* To run Ansible scripts from inside Azure network - its best to use `Azure Cloud Shell` as support for Ansible is built in.
 ### Virtual Machines Desired State Configuration
 * Powershell Desired State Configuration (DSC) - Allows VMs to maintain a desired state.
 * Azure Automation State Configuration allows you to write, manage and compile Powershell DSC